Sarala23-datascience/Project_1/README.md

 3. Run the Jupyter Notebook to see the results or use the provided script.

 ## Results
-The model achieved a Mean Absolute Error (MAE) of median_house_value on the test data.
+The model achieved a Mean Absolute Error (MAE) on the test data.

 ## Conclusion